dart-backend/angel3-guide/guides/writing-a-plugin.md

 * Functions are preferred to classes.
 * Always need to be well-documented and thoroughly tested.
 * Make sure no other plugin already serves the purpose.
-* Use the provided Angel API's whenever possible.
+* Use the provided Angel3 API's whenever possible.
 This will help your plugin resist breaking change in the future.
-* Try to get it added to the `angel-dart` organization (ask in the chat).
-* Plugins should *generally* be small, as they usually serve just one purpose.
+* Plugins should _generally_ be small, as they usually serve just one purpose.
 * Plugins are allowed to modify app configuration.
 * Stay away from `req.rawRequest` and `res.rawResponse` if possible.
 This can restrict people from using your plugin on multiple platforms.